jeremybarbet/react-native-modalize/docs/PROPSMETHODS.md

 ### `onClose`

-Called when the `close` method is used.
+Callback function when the `close` method is triggered.

 | Type     | Required |
 | -------- | -------- |